 Sandwiches can get boring – fast!
-Mix it up in your child’s lunchbox by making him or her a wrap once or twice a week.
+And moms and dads are always looking for creative lunch ideas for school.
+A simple way to mix up your child’s lunchbox is making him or her a wrap once or twice a week.
 What’s great about wraps is that you can use the same ingredients as you would a sandwich, or branch out.
 Use whatever leftovers like rice, beans, diced meat and shredded cheese that you have on hand from dinner to make a wrap using a flour tortilla.
 Need some lunch wrap ideas?
 Look no further!

 You can wrap the tortilla simply by rolling the tortilla from one side to the other.
 Or, fold the tortilla inward on both sides and then roll it up from the opposite side for a secure pocket with all the fixins’ tucked inside.
 Wraps are so easy to make – and fun to eat – your child might just request one for lunch every day!

 Enliven your child’s ho-hum PB&J with new packaging – wrap it!
 This fruity peanut butter wrap from Jif includes diced apples, walnuts, banana, cinnamon, raisins and peanut butter – for a crunchy, sweet combination that makes for a kid-pleasing, filling lunch.

 Ham and cheese gets a makeover in this savory ham wrap recipe from Taste of Home.
 The key to keeping this wrap together is a sauce made of mayo thinned with milk and seasoned with mustard, celery seed and a hint of sweetness.
 Add in ham, Swiss cheese, lettuce and tomatoes for a complete sandwich in a tortilla.